opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

-`where` | None | Filter expression used to restrict returned datasets ([ODSQL documentation](#where-clause)) `refine` | None | Refine the result set on a given facet value (see [refine in Facet documentation](#refine)) `exclude` | None | Exclude a given facet value from the result set (see [exclude in Facet documentation](#exclude)) `start` | 0 | Index of the first item to return
-`rows` | 10 | Number of items to return.
-Max value: 100
-`include_app_metas` | false | Explicitly request application metadata for each datasets `timezone` | UTC | Timezone applied on datetime fields in query and response
+`where` | None | Filter expression used to restrict returned datasets ([ODSQL documentation](#where-clause)) `refine` | None | Refine the result set on a given facet value (see [refine in Facet documentation](#refine)) `exclude` | None | Exclude a given facet value from the result set (see [exclude in Facet documentation](#exclude)) `offset` | 0 | Index of the first item to return `limit` | 10 | Number of items to return.
+Max value: 100 `include_app_metas` | false | Explicitly request application metadata for each datasets `timezone` | UTC | Timezone applied on datetime fields in query and response

 <aside>
-The value of both `start` and `rows` parameters must not exceed 10000.
+The value of both `offset` and `limit` parameters must not exceed 10000.
 Use the export API to download all datasets.
 </aside>

 ## Aggregating datasets